wells-wood-research/drMD/README.md

     temp: 300
     maxIterations: -1
 ```
-This will run a energy minimisation until the energy converges
+This will run an energy minimisation until the energy converges

 ### Generic Simulation Parameters
 For "normal" MD simulations using NVT or NpT ensembles, as well as for Metadynamics simulations, the following additional parameters are required: